ionous/tapestry/cmd/tapestry/README.md

 ## About

 This is the tapestry GUI.
-It uses [wails](https://wails.io/) to provide a native webbrowser in a window managed by go.
+It uses [Wails](https://wails.io/) to provide a native webbrowser in a window managed by go.

 ## Details

 The app supports three modes: Web, Dev, and Production.
+The first two rely on [Vite](https://vitejs.dev/) to serve assets.

 Web
-: Use any local web browser to [interact](http://localhost:8080) with the app.
-For simplicity's sake: Wails gets built into the application, but it isn't used.
+: Use any local web browser to [interact](http://localhost:8080/mosaic/) with the app.
+For simplicity's sake, while built into the application, Wails isn't used.
 The app can be built and run with no special tags.

 Dev
 : Uses wails' "embedded" browser to interact with the app.
-The app must be built with the "dev" tag. ( ie. go build -tags dev. ) While wails normally has its own web server in this mode; its disabled for Tapestry so everything can route through the same code used by "web".
+The app must be built with the "dev" tag. ( ie. go build -tags dev. ) Wails normally has its own web server in this mode, but it's disabled so everything can route through the same code used by "web".

 Production
 : Uses wail's browser to interact with pre-built content. all assets get built into the go app, except for story files which are read/written to by the app.
 The "production" and "desktop" tags are required, as are several linker options. ( -w -s -H windowsgui ).
-Wails would normally server the the embedded assets, however Tapestry routes everything through the same multiplexer used for web and dev and instead of asking for a remote asset via vite in this mode, returns the embedded assets instead.
+Wails would normally serve the embedded assets, however Tapestry routes everything through the same multiplexer used for web and dev returning the embedded assets manually.

 Tapestry doesn't currently expose a javascript api for the wails window.